On 18 October 2019 I gave a talk at the St Luke’s Symposium Advanced Masterclass on barriers for doctors accessing care in the health system.

 The HSE national Strategy for Doctors’ Health and Wellbeing 2018-2021 contains recommended standards designed for medical students, NCHDs, Consultants and GPs.
 It is to be relaunched in 2020.

-Dr Lynda Sisson took up the role of Dean of the Faculty of Occupational Medicine in November 2018.
+Dr Lynda Sisson was Dean of the Faculty of Occupational Medicine from 2018 to 2020.
 Dr Sisson also holds the role of HSE National Clinical Lead for Workplace Health and Well Being for health service employees.
 After graduation from Trinity College Dublin, Dr Sisson trained in General Practice in Dublin and the Mayo Clinic, USA.
 She then completed a Masters in Public Health at the University of Minnesota.
 Having become American Board Certified in both General Practice, Occupational Medicine and Public Health Medicine, she was made Assistant Professor Occupational Medicine in University of California at San Francisco.
 On returning to Ireland, Dr Sisson spent six years as Occupational Health Physician at Tallaght Hospital.
 She previously held the role of Director of Competence Assurance at the Medical Council.